 Of course, the above isn’t even close to being an exhaustive list of countries where one could live for $1000 or less per month.
 These are just a selection of my personal experiences in order to help debunk the myth that living overseas, even in a first-world country such as Australia, requires some sort of winning lottery ticket.
-Had I wanted this post to be any longer than it already is, I could have added Argentina, Indonesia, Nepal and a few others to the list.
+Had I wanted this post to be any longer than it already is, I could have added Argentina, Indonesia, Nepal and Vietnam (which has one of the lowest costs of living in Asia) and a few others to the list.

-I also know that there are other expenses involved with such a trip as well, most notably the flight from your home country to wherever it is you want to go, but even with that cost, chances are you’ll still end up spending less per month than you’re spending right now.
+I also know that there are other expenses involved with such a trip as well, most notably the flight from your home country to wherever it is you want to go.
+But even with that cost, and assuming you don’t plan to hire movers to transport all of your possessions across the globe, chances are you’ll still end up spending less per month than you’re spending right now.
 And again, that fact alone should help eliminate ‘money’ from your list of excuses as to why you’re unable to do some traveling or live overseas for a while at this point in your life.

 There certainly may be other obstacles standing in your way, but now that we’ve tackled one of the biggest ones, we’ll start to tackle the others in the near future as well!